 Material requirements planning (MRP) is a sales forecast-based system for use in manufacturing.
 It gives floor managers and planners the ability to make informed purchasing decisions, schedule raw material deliveries, determine how much material is necessary to meet production, and create a labor schedule.
 Unfortunately, antiquated ERP design and use may create problems in production as well.
-To ensure your business has the resources needed to succeed, floor managers need to understand the challenges of outdated materials requirements planning processes, the characteristics and benefits of a modern MRP, and how to select a best-in-class system.
+To ensure your business has the resources needed to succeed, floor managers need to understand the challenges of outdated materials requirements planning processes, the characteristics and benefits of a modern requirements planning process, and how to select a best-in-class system.

-The Challenges of Outdated MRP or a Lack Thereof
+The Challenges of Outdated Material Requirements Planning

 For example, storing excessive materials or goods ties down capital and limits your ability to react to changing conditions.
 If a larger-than-expected order arrives, your business may need to order more materials, augment the labor force, or even delay other, lower-priority projects.
 Instead of turning away potential clients, optimizing material management can help you accomplish your goals and avoid unnecessary costs.
 In fact, optimizing material management is the quickest way to increase the liquidity of your business, so you can more readily respond to change.

 As businesses have grown, a single material requirements planning system may not be enough to track all inventories.
 Multiple warehouses and manufacturing centers exist to meet demand.
 Yet, the need for lean manufacturing, avoiding unnecessary inventory carrying costs grew in tandem.
 According to Steve Banker of Forbes, the costs of inability to access raw materials, components, and subassemblies in manufacturing is significant.
 Manufacturers may levy fines of $4,000 per minute for partners that fail to meet delivery obligations.

 The effect on the factory is clear; poor access to materials halts production.
 At the same time, too much raw material will lead to higher purchasing and carrying costs.